tinitiateprime/sqlserver-tsql/sqlserver-tsql-stored-procs.md

-* We create a stored procedure named dbo.GetEmployeeCountByDepartment with two parameters:
+* We create a stored procedure named employees.GetEmployeeCountByDepartment with two parameters:

     * @Deptno: An input parameter of type INT that specifies which department to count employees in.
     * @EmployeeCount: An output parameter of type INT that will hold the count of employees.